CAN MY ELIGIBILITY FOR BENEFITS BE APPEALED?

 When the department has made an Unemployment Compensation (UC) eligibility determination, both parties (claimant and employer) will be sent a copy of the determination.

-Claimants and employers can appeal a determination of eligibility by requesting a hearing before a UC Appeals Referee within 15 calendar days of the mailing date of the original determination.
+Claimants and employers can appeal a determination of eligibility by requesting a hearing before a UC Appeals Referee no later than 21 calendar days after the determination date provided on the notice of determination.